chrisnajman/paginators/README.md

 - A visually hidden skip link is provided for screen reader users.
 - An ARIA live region (`<div id="live-region">`) announces new content loaded when navigating between pages.

+### No JS

+If JavaScript is disabled, a `<noscript>` message is displayed.
+Additionally, the loading animation and theme-toggler ceases to function.

 [Back to menu](#menu)

 ---